Tennessee Paralegal Career and Salary Guide

 |Average Annual Salary4

 Paralegal Associations in Tennessee

-- Greater Memphis Paralegal Alliance – An affiliate of the National Association of Legal Assistants, Inc. (NALA), the Greater Memphis Paralegal Alliance was formed in 1993 to promote the paralegal profession.
-Membership benefits include access to a jobs bank, continuing education opportunities, and ongoing networking events.
-Membership dues are based on monthly luncheon meeting attendance.
+- Greater Memphis Paralegal Alliance (GMPA): Formed in 1993 to promote the paralegal profession in Memphis and offers a jobs bank, continuing education opportunities, and ongoing networking events.

-- Smoky Mountain Paralegal Association – The Smoky Mountain Paralegal Association is an affiliate of the National Association of Legal Assistants, Inc. (NALA) and has been serving paralegals in the Smoky Mountain area since 2005.
-The organization maintains an active continuing education schedule with meetings held throughout each month.
-Annual dues are $60 for active and associate members and $25 for student members.
+- Smoky Mountain Paralegal Association (SMPA): Serves paralegals in the Smoky Mountain area through an active continuing education schedule with meetings held throughout each month.